 5. Verify that audits are accomplished using approved procedures by qualified personnel.

+6. Verify that audits are performed to confirm that activities for safety-related digital I&C systems design, implementation, and testing have been completed in accordance with regulatory requirements, license commitments, design bases, codes and standards, and other requirements specified in the procurement document

 Specific Guidance.
 Review a representative sample of the applicant’s and its contractors’ audit reports and verify that controls have been adequately implemented.
 A representative sample could include reports of the applicant and two or three of its contractors, if applicable.